mazzzystar/QLearningMouse/README.md

 ![](resources/snapshot2.gif)

-We can see **by using Q-learning algorithm, the mouse is becomming much more smart**, until the moment cat can never catch it.
+By using **Q-learning algorithm**, the mouse is becomming smarter, until a moment cat can never catch it again.

 ## Reproduce it yourself